BinomialLLC/crunch/README.md

 For bugs or support contact Binomial <info@binomial.info>.

-Please note that cruch is unsupported software.
-We've created a new version, which has first-class support for LZ optimized RDO texture compression, much faster compression, and more GPU formats.
+Please note that cruch is unsupported software. **Basis** is the commercial successor to crunch, which has first-class support for LZ optimized RDO texture compression, much faster compression, and more GPU formats.
 More info is on our website
 here: http://www.binomial.info/